gradgrind/fetrunner/libfetrunner/README.md

 # Build `libfetrunner`

-These commands should be run within the `libfetrunner` directory.
+The Go compiler must be [installed](https://go.dev/doc/install).
+These commands should then be run within the `libfetrunner` directory.

 ## To build a static library